 George Manley of Sidney, maine in Maranacook Lake in 2009.

-The best thing you can do is inspect your soft plastic bait frequently.
-After catching a fish, make sure your bait is still intact.
-If your bait is worn and will likely fall off, replace it with a new bait, re-hook it, or repair it.
-You can also extend the useful life of your plastic baits quite easily.
-Use a small o-ring or cinched small zip-tie in the middle of the bait, and place your hook right under the o-ring or zip-tie.
-That way, if your hook pulls through the bait, the o-ring or zip-tie will help retain your bait.
+Soft plastic lures can wear out and get brittle, stretch, or rip, increasing the likelihood that they could fall off your hook.
+The best thing you can do to prevent that is inspect your soft plastic lure frequently.
+After catching a fish, make sure your lure is still intact.
+If it is worn or close to falling off, either replace it with a new bait, rehook it, or repair it.
+Technology has come a long way since plastic lures were first introduced, and many on the market today are made with more durable materials for a longer lifespan and have built-in lure retention devices.
+If you are working with older lures, you can easily extend their useful life by placing a small o-ring or cinched zip-tie in the middle of the bait.
+Place your hook right under the ring or tie; that way, if your hook pulls through the bait, the tie will keep the bait attached.